|Sanibel Island, FL|

 In 1923, the dwellings were modernized, receiving indoor plumbing and bathrooms, and enclosed porches.
 That same year, the light was converted from kerosene to acetylene gas.
 Roughly 670 acres were originally reserved for the lighthouse, but by 1923 the boundary of the station property only extended 1,000 feet west of the lighthouse.

-Coast Guardsman Bob England came to the lighthouse in 1946 with his wife and infant daughter.
-The following year, a hurricane caused severe erosion on the island, and left one of the dwellings standing in a foot of water.
-Due in part to concerns over erosion, the lighthouse was automated in 1949.
-The dwellings were not long empty, as that same year they became home to employees of the J. N. “Ding” Darling National Wildlife Refuge.
-Charles LeBuff lived in the assistant keeper's cottage for twenty-one years, starting in 1958.
+The dwellings were not long empty, as they became home later in 1949 to employees of the J. N. “Ding” Darling National Wildlife Refuge.
+Charles LeBuff lived in the assistant keeper’s cottage for twenty-one years, starting in 1958.

 The Coast Guard electrified Sanibel Island Lighthouse in 1962 when the causeway was completed and electric conduit pipes were run along it for the island.
 In the process of electrifying the light, the Coast Guard removed the tower’s third-order Fresnel lens and installed a 300 millimeter drum lens that had been used on a lightship.
 A 190 millimeter beacon was placed in the lantern room in the 1980s, and the 300 millimeter lens was loaned to the Sanibel Historical Museum and Village, where it is currently on display.